madassdev/challenge-contact-app/README.md

 ## Installation

-Install project by cloning repository the enter the project folder and:
+Install project by cloning repository, enter the project folder and:

 1. Install package dependencies
 ```bash